-In the 2018-2019 school year, the Dearborn will serve 600 students in a brand new, $70 million state-of-the-art STEM facility.
-The school has been thoughtfully designed for 21st century student learning.
+Opening this school year, the Dearborn will serve 600 students in a brand new, $70 million state-of-the-art STEM facility.
+The school has been thoughtfully designed for 21st-century student learning.
 It will feature flexible spaces for collaboration among students and adults and – as a state of the art STEM building – a high capacity for the use of technology.

 Take a narrated tour of the new, state-of-the-art Dearborn STEM building opening in September 2018

 - Study Computer Science in every grade; all Dearborn students learn to code.

 - Explore STEM careers through a curriculum that is hands-on, team-oriented, rooted in problem-solving and modeled after professional work projects and tasks.

 - Have access to multiple colleges and career pathways.
 Students graduate with a career plan that takes them to the right post-secondary education/training option and to the profession of their choice.

 Our priority at the Dearborn is to get to know and serve each student both personally and academically.
 We do so by providing:

 - Individualized learning plans for every student that establish personalized goals and pathways to college and career.